Soundness-preserving composition of synchronously and asynchronously interacting workflow net components: Preserving Soundness in the AS-Composition via Morphisms

-Thus, an $\widehat{\alpha}$-morphism is an $\alpha$-morphism (see Definition \ref{alpham}), which also satisfies conditions (2') and (3') of Definition \ref{alphahm}.
+Thus, an $\widehat{\alpha}$-morphism is an $\alpha$-morphism (see Definition~\ref{alpham}) that also satisfies conditions 2' and 3' of Definition \ref{alphahm}.
 When two LGWF-nets are related by an $\widehat{\alpha}$-morphism, their underlying GWF-nets are related by an $\alpha$-morphism.
-That is why $\widehat{\alpha}$-morphisms inherit properties discussed in Section \ref{sec:alpha}, which we use to establish soundness preservation in the AS-composition of LGWF-nets in this section.
+That is why $\widehat{\alpha}$-morphisms inherit the properties of $\alpha$-morphisms, discussed in Section \ref{ssec:prop}.
+We use them to achieve soundness preservation in the AS-composition of LGWF-nets.

 Moreover, it also follows from Definition \ref{alphahm} that labeled places in LGWF-nets are both preserved and reflected by $\widehat{\alpha}$-morphisms.
-In other words, an image of a labeled place in $N_1$ is a labeled place in $N_2$ as well as an inverse image of a labeled place in $N_2$ is a labeled place in $N_1$.
+In other words, an image of a labeled place in $N_1$ is a labeled place in $N_2$, as well as an inverse image of a labeled place in $N_2$, is a labeled place in $N_1$.
 Thus, there is a bijection between the sets of labeled places in two LGWF-nets related by an $\widehat{\alpha}$-morphism.

-We now discuss our approach to ensure that the AS-composition of sound LGWF-nets yields a sound LGWF-net as well.

-Given two sound LGWF-nets $R_1$ and $R_2$, we aim to be sure that $R_1 \circledast R_2$ is sound.
+We next discuss our approach to ensuring that the AS-composition of sound LGWF-nets yields a sound LGWF-net.
+Given two sound LGWF-nets $R_1$ and $R_2$, we aim to be sure that $R_1\! \circledast\!R_2$ is sound.
 It is possible to compose $R_1$ and $R_2$ using Definition \ref{comp}, but their composition may not be sound, as shown in the previous section.
-A technique described below is applied to get soundness of $R_1 \circledast R_2$ by construction.
+A technique described below is applied to achieve soundness of $R_1\! \circledast \!R_2$ by construction.

-We start with abstracting $R_1$ and $R_2$ regarding labeled transitions.
-Thus, we obtain two abstract LGWF-nets $N_1$ and $N_2$, s. t. there is an $\widehat{\alpha}$-morphism $\varphi_i \colon R_i \to N_i$ with $i=1,2$.
+We start with abstracting $R_1$ and $R_2$ preserving labeled transitions.
+Abstractions of LGWF-nets can be constructed by applying finite sequences of transformations, as we discussed in \cite{Pnse-20}.
+Thus, we obtain two abstract LGWF-nets $N_1$ and $N_2$, such that there is an $\widehat{\alpha}$-morphism $\varphi_i \colon R_i \to N_i$ with $i=1,2$.
 According to Theorem \ref{spres}, $N_1$ and $N_2$ are sound.
-These abstract models $N_1$ and $N_2$ are then composed by adding the same channels as $R_1$ and $R_2$ and by synchronizing transitions with the same synchronous labels as $R_1$ and $R_2$.
-Correspondingly, $N_1 \circledast N_2$ is an interface pattern the interacting components $R_1$ and $R_2$ agree to follow.
-Then we \emph{verify} soundness and structural properties of the interface pattern $N_1 \circledast N_2$.
+These abstract models $N_1$ and $N_2$ are then composed by adding the same channels and synchronizing transitions with the same labels, as in $R_1$ and $R_2$.
+Correspondingly, $N_1\! \circledast\!
+N_2$ is an interface pattern that describes interactions between LGWF-nets $R_1$ and $R_2$.
+We \emph{verify} the soundness and structural properties of $N_1\! \circledast \!N_2$.